-The annual volume of solid low-level radioactive waste disposed of at commercial disposal sites in 2021 by U.S. naval nuclear-powered ships, submarine tenders, and their support facilities, as shown in Table 1, could be contained in a cube measuring about 7 yards on a side.
+The annual volume of solid low-level radioactive waste disposed of at commercial disposal sites in 2023 by U.S. naval nuclear-powered ships, submarine tenders, and their support facilities, as shown in Table 1, could be contained in a cube measuring about 18 yards on a side.
+If waste from the Surface Ship Support Barge (SSSB)

+dismantlement (see discussion on bottom of this page) is subtracted, the cube is only 5 yards on a side.
 The total annual volume is typically less than 1 percent of the volume of solid low-level radioactive waste buried at these sites in the States of Washington, South Carolina, Utah, and Texas each year, combined (reference 28).